 The Advanced SCATterometer (ASCAT) is one of the instruments carried on-board the Meteorological Operational (Metop) polar satellites launched by the European Space Agency (ESA) and operated by the EUropean organisation for the exploitation of METeorological SATellites (EUMETSAT).
-Metop-A, the first in a series of three satellites, was launched on 19 October 2006, Metop-B was launched on 17 September 2012.
-Metop-C is planned to be launched in autumn 2018.
+Metop-A, the first in a series of three satellites, was launched on 19 October 2006, Metop-B was launched on 17 September 2012 and Metop-C was launched on 7 November 2018.